 So the label found you, not vice versa.

-Randy Barnett (10:52):
+Randy Barnett (10:53):

 Mitch Daniels (11:37):

-Well, I'd say you were studying just in a non-scholastic way.
+Well, I'd say you were studying.

-Randy Barnett (11:40):
+Randy Barnett (11:39):

 Mitch Daniels (11:55):

-Randy Barnett (12:18):
+Randy Barnett (12:19):

-I'm the only person I believe I can say without fear of contradiction.
-I'm the only person in America that became an originalist because I read Lysander Spooner.
-Now, Lysander Spooner.
-I don't know if you know who Lysander Spooner was, but he was a very radical anarchist-libertarian, or eventually that's what he became.
-And I read the only essay I knew that he'd written at the time in law school called “No Treason, the Constitution of No Authority,” which argued that the US Constitution was never agreed to properly and no one consents to it.
-And it was a very radical position, which I couldn't disprove as far as I was concerned.
-It was probably right.
-And that's what anybody knew about Lysander Spooner at the time.
-But while I was teaching at Boston University, I ran across a footnote in an anthology to something written by Lysander Spooner called “The Unconstitutionality of Slavery.”
+I believe I can say without fear of contradiction, I'm the only person in America that became an originalist because I read Lysander Spooner.
+Now, Lysander Spooner, I don't know if you know who Lysander Spooner was, but he was a very radical anarchist libertarian or, at last, eventually that's what he became.
+I read the only essay I knew that he'd written at the time in law school called No Treason, The Constitution of No Authority, which argued that the US Constitution was never agreed to properly and no one consented to it, and it was a very radical position, which I couldn't disprove.
+As far as I was concerned, it was probably right, and that's what we knew about Lysander Spooner at the time.

-And it was published in 1845.
-And I thought, first of all, I didn't know Spooner wrote anything else.
-Secondly, what could he possibly have said in 1845 that would've argued against the constitutionality of slavery before the 13th Amendment?
-So I had the library find this for me and it turns out it was a book and it was part of a six volume collective works of Lysander Spooner who knew he wrote that much in it.
-He made an originalist argument against a pro-slavery reading of the Constitution.
-But what made his originalist argument different than originalism that other people were talking about at the time is that it was focused exclusively on the public meaning of the words the founders adopted, not their hidden intentions.
-So it was a movement from framer's intent to public meaning originalism.
-And at that point in the conservative legal movement, everybody was concerned.
+While I was teaching at Boston University, I came across a footnote in an anthology that referenced something written by Lysander Spooner called The Unconstitutionality of Slavery.
+It was published in 1845, and I thought, first of all, I didn’t know Spooner had written anything else.
+Second, what could he possibly have said in 1845 that argued against the constitutionality of slavery before the Thirteenth Amendment?
+I asked the library to find it for me, and it turned out to be a book, part of a six-volume collection of Lysander Spooner’s works.
+Who knew he had written that much?
+In it, he made an originalist argument against a pro-slavery reading of the Constitution.
+What made his argument different from the originalism others were discussing at the time was that it focused exclusively on the public meaning of the words the founders adopted, not their hidden intentions.
+It marked a move from farmers' intent to public-meaning originalism.

-Robert Bork, for example, was concerned with framer's intent and I was an anti-originalist at that point.
-I thought framer's intent was impractical and I accepted the critiques of that that have been offered by progressives and non-originalists.
-But when I saw this thing by Spooner, I thought, hey, this is a theory of originalism I could get behind and maybe do something with.
-And so I adopted it and I worked it up.
-And unbeknownst to me, Antonin Scalia was also urging people to abandon the idea of framer's intent in favor of public meaning.
-And having him on my side, you can imagine, gave me more credibility as a young law professor.
-And so that's how I became an originalist because I was persuaded that Lysanders Spooner was right about how we should read the Constitution.
+At that point, in the conservative legal movement, everybody was concerned.
+Robert Bork, for example, was concerned with framer's intent.
+I was an anti-originalist at that point.
+I thought framer's intent was impractical, and I accepted the critiques that have been offered by progressives and non-originalists.
+But when I saw this thing by Spooner, I thought, "Hey, this is a theory of originalism I could get behind and maybe do something with," so I adopted it and I worked it up.
+Unbeknownst to me, Antonin Scalia was also urging people to abandon the idea of framer's intent in favor of public meaning.
+Having him on my side, you can imagine, gave me more credibility as a young law professor.
+I became an originalist because I was persuaded that Lysander Spooner was right about how we should read the Constitution.

 Mitch Daniels (14:42):